jalizadeh/ISTQB-Exam-Questions/Chapter 01.md

     2. Because verification and validation are not enough to get to know the quality of the software
     3. Because testing measures the quality of the software system and helps to increase the quality
     4. Because testing finds more defects than reviews and inspections.
-    5. I, II and IV are correct
+    5. I, II and IV are

 26. In foundation level syllabus you will find the main basic principles of testing.
 Which of the following sentences describes one of these basic principles?
     1. Complete testing of software is attainable if you have enough resources and test tools